Bachelor Degree Scholarship

-We believe that supporting our educators is the first step to supporting our children and our future.
+We believe that supporting Delaware’s early childhood educators is the first step to supporting our children and our future.

 This starts with ensuring that early childhood educators have equal access to professional development opportunities and educational betterment, free of financial barriers that limit career growth.

-As part of our scholarship program, tuition up to 12 credits per semester and some fees are covered without any employer requirements.
-Requirements include maintaining a 2.5 GPA, working in a licensed childcare facility, and participation in progress updates with the Scholarship Coordinator.
+As part of our scholarship program, tuition up to 13 credits per semester and some fees are covered without any employer requirements.
+Requirements include maintaining a 2.5 GPA, working in an OCCL licensed childcare setting, and participation in progress updates with the Scholarship Coordinator.
 Upon completion of a degree program, six months continuous employment in early child care and education is also required for completion stipends.

-Tuition Covered up to 12 credits per semester at approved IHE
+Tuition Covered up to 13 credits per semester at approved college/university

 Maintain a